minhnt02/My-Phishing-Case-3/README.md

 Before executing this phase, I had no concrete ideas, and there were two major obstacles that made me think this campaign would never succeed:

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;+)Increased Awareness After Phase 1:
 I had successfully executed Phase 1 by setting up a custom domain and using it to send phishing emails.
-It worked quite well.
+The results quite good.
 However, after that, all employees received an alert that a phishing campaign was targeting their organization.
 This heightened their awareness, making them much more cautious.
 Additionally, from that point onward, all external emails were flagged with a warning, meaning phishing via email was now almost hopeless.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;+)The Telegram Targeting Challenge:
 The goal for this phase was to take over employees' Telegram accounts, but there was a big problem - not many people use Telegram.
 To steal a Telegram account, you first need to target someone who actually uses Telegram.
 But with a massive list of employees, how could I figure out who among them was using Telegram?
 I had no idea!